Nozbe/NoOffice.org/_posts/2015-10-19-silicon-valley-is-disrupting-everything-but-the-way-they-work-getting-remote-work-done-681c4a0be6fe.md

 ---
 tags: [essay]
-title: Silicon Valley is disrupting everything but the way they work: Getting remote work done.
+title: "Silicon Valley is disrupting everything but the way they work: Getting remote work done."
 ---

 Recently Peter Thiel’s book “Zero To One” was translated to Polish and my friends started commenting on it on Facebook.
 I read the book a year ago and while I enjoyed it, one thing that stood out to me was the author’s take on “remote work”: